wilson-inacio/Movie-Visualizations/README.md

 - Woody Allen and Clint Eastwood appear again leading the top of directors working with the same production companies, with Allen collaborating with Jack Rollins & Charles H. Joffe Productions 11 times and Eastwood releasing 8 films with Warner Bros.
 - Eastwood is also the main actor in movies from Warner Bros., being the main actor in the 8 movies he directed for that company.
 - There is a clear tendency for directors to be the writers of the movies they are directing, but the writer with the most movies released is Stephen King, with 27 movie adaptations.
 The most highly scored writers are novelists and writers whose work has been adapted for the big screen, like Thomas Keneally and J.R.R.
-Tokien.
+Tolkien.